pbloem/peterbloem.nl/blog/design-thinking.md

 Let's start there.
 Ask anybody (in computer science) to think of the last time they looked at a conference website, and what they were looking for.
 In my experience about 80% will say they were looking for the submission date.

 Now go to any conference website, and see how many times you need to click to find the submission date.
-If you're lucky, there is a menu item called "dates" which will show in one click, albeit nestled among many other dates.
-If you're unluky, you'll need to hunt around, and you'll eventually find it at the bottom of a long list of submission instructions.
+If you're lucky, there is a menu item called "dates" which will show it in one click, albeit nestled among many other dates.
+If you're unlucky, you'll need to hunt around, and you'll eventually find it at the bottom of a long list of submission instructions.

 But if it's so important, why still one click in the best circumstances?
 Why isn't it on the front page?
 Why is there a news item telling me that the website is now online, but not a little table telling me whether this conference has a deadline I can make?